-It would be difficult, if not impossible, to express our values more eloquently than ALA already has in the Freedom to Read statement, the Library Bill of Rights, the ALA Mission Statement, Libraries: An American Value, and other documents.
+It would be difficult, if not impossible, to express our values more eloquently than ALA already has in the Freedom to Read statement, the Libraries: An American Value, and other documents.
 These policies have been carefully thought out, articulated, debated, and approved by the ALA Council.
 They are interpreted, revised or expanded when necessary.
 Over time, the values embodied in these policies have been embraced by the majority of librarians as the foundations of their practice.
 These selections are direct quotes from the ALA Policy Manual.